An all-in-one business management solution for all your business needs!

 Test this in the demo.
 Ask the vendor to show you what happens when an employee applies for leave.
 Does the request automatically route to the manager, update the leave balance on approval, and reflect in the next payroll cycle without manual input?
 If any step requires manual intervention, you are looking at a system that only stores data.

-Just because a system works for a company with 40 employees, it won’t work for a company with an employee strength of 400.
+Just because a system works for a company with 40 employees doesn’t mean it will work for a company with an employee strength of 400.
 Evaluate the scalability of the platform.
-This way, you can know if the system scales with you if your workforce strengths start to grow, and you don’t have to get new tools.
+A good HR management system should grow with you — so you don’t have to migrate to new tools as your workforce expands.
+Complex HR operations require platforms that handle workforce data at scale.

 India’s workforce is mobile-first.
 If the ESS portal works well on a desktop but poorly on an entry-level Android and iOS device, your self-service won’t be much of use.